We recently advised readers of an obvious but overlooked retirement risk—what retirement planner Dirk Cotton calls sequence of consumption risk.

-But Surz’ explanation for this makes intuitive sense; it’s the account balance.
+But Surz’s explanation for this makes intuitive sense; it’s the account balance.
 Losing a chunk of that $2,000 is less damaging than losing the same percentage of an over $1 million account.

-“The returns that occur when account balances are high are much more critical than when account balances are low,” says Surz.
+“The returns that occur when account balances are high are much more critical than when account balances are low,” said Surz.

 Surz repeats the thought experiment for a retirement portfolio in order to demonstrate his point that a high portfolio balance is what gives sequence of returns risk its potency.

-“In this case, our representative participant invests more conservatively, with 40% in equities and 60% in bonds and cash, and withdraws 5% of the initial fund balance and increases this amount by 4% per year,” is how Surz describes our retiree.
+“In this case, our representative participant invests more conservatively, with 40% in equities and 60% in bonds and cash, and withdraws 5% of the initial fund balance and increases this amount by 4% per year,” Surz said.

 This 1970 retiree had a good 39 years, with his initial $500,000 balance growing nearly tenfold despite 2008′s big ending losses.

-The pension consultant’s meta point is that the primary window of vulnerability to sequence of returns risk occurs within a 10-year period encompassing the final 5 years of accumulation and the initial 5 years of distribution — the time when portfolio balances are highest.
+The pension consultant’s meta point is that the primary window of vulnerability to sequence of returns risk occurs within a 10-year period encompassing the final five years of accumulation and the initial five years of distribution—the time when portfolio balances are highest.

 And for that reason, Surz fears that most target-date investors are in grave peril.

-“2008 was a wake-up call; we should have learned a lesson,” he says.
+“2008 was a wake-up call; we should have learned a lesson,” he said.

 “But the fact is that for most investors [in the three biggest target-date fund companies], the risk has actually increased since 2008.
 Fidelity was lagging Vanguard and T. Rowe Price so in 2014 they actually increased their equity allocation.

-“It’s become a horse race,” adds Surz, lamenting that the main fund companies selling target-date funds have what in his view are dangerously high equity allocations at the end of their glide paths.
+“It’s become a horse race,” added Surz, lamenting that the main fund companies selling target-date funds have what in his view are dangerously high equity allocations at the end of their glide paths.

-“The next 2008 is going to be even worse than in 2008 for target-date fund investors,” Surz warns.
+“The next 2008 is going to be even worse than in 2008 for target-date fund investors,” Surz warned.